European-XFEL/events/2018-01-23/jupyter.md

 knowledge).

-## Requirements (need to register to take part in morning workshop)
+## Requirements for attendance

+### 1. Register via Doodle poll

-1. Please register your interest to attend the morning session by adding your name (and ideally your email address to make it easier for us to contact you) to this [Doodle poll](https://doodle.com/poll/riv5bhat7qk6fyrq).
+Please register your interest to attend the morning session by adding your name (and ideally your email address to make it easier for us to contact you) to this [Doodle poll](https://doodle.com/poll/riv5bhat7qk6fyrq).
 Only you and Hans Fangohr will be able to see the data.

 We have only 40 spaces available for this hands-on part of the workshop, and if demand is greater, we will allocate the 40 places in the order of the sign up in the doodle poll.

 Please complete this sign up by Thursday 18 January.

+### 2. Install Jupyter Notebook software on your laptop

-2. We ask participants to install the Anaconda Python distribution *in advance* of the workshop.
+We ask participants to install the Anaconda Python distribution *in advance* of the workshop on the laptop they intend to bring to the session.
 See [Installation](#installation) below.

-## Workshop content (draft)
+## Workshop content

 - Notebook interface: code cells & markdown cells
 - IPython - beyond plain Python